Skip to main content

 • Delivery receipts

-Once uploaded, materials and documentation became part of the job’s operational workflow.
+Once attached, materials and documentation became part of the job’s operational workflow, connected to equipment, crane sequencing, supplier activity, and cost tracking.

 This unified materials + equipment + crane sequencing in a way no other system does.

-When preferred suppliers lacked availability or local coverage, SiteStack automatically surfaced alternate supply points across 14,000+ locations nationwide, ensuring consistency on remote or rural job sites without adding new vendor relationships.
+When preferred suppliers lacked availability or local coverage, SiteStack surfaced alternate supply points across 14,000+ locations nationwide, helping teams maintain consistency on remote or rural jobsites without building new vendor relationships from scratch..

 Leadership gained a consolidated view of: